 There are a number of new industrial uses for silver.
 More recently silver demand has risen because of its use in photovoltaics, which are used in solar panels.
 As demand for solar panels has taken off, it has provided support for silver prices.
 However, these technologies ebb and flow.
 For example, silver used to have an important role in photography, but this has declined as a result of the widespread use of smartphones.

 Nevertheless, for many industries where it is used, it is often the only product that can be used due to its unique properties.
-Elsewhere, there are moves to replace silver with cheaper substitutes: aluminium alloys replace silver for some cheap mirrors, for example, while stainless steel replaces traditional silverware for many household items.
+Elsewhere, there are moves to replace silver with cheaper substitutes: aluminum alloys replace silver for some cheap mirrors, for example, while stainless steel replaces traditional silverware for many household items.

 Along with all precious metals, silver doesn’t pay an income.
 That means there is an opportunity cost if investors can get high rates on their cash savings.
 This can dent demand for silver.
 As such, silver tends to do better at times when interest rates are lower.